matloff/fasteR/README.md

     * Further, if i or j is missing, it means we want ALL rows or columns, as the case may be.

-    * Finally, in the context of vector or data freame indices, TRUE means to take the element/row/column, and FALSE means skip it.
+    * Finally, in the context of vector or data frame indices, TRUE means to take the element/row/column, and FALSE means skip it.

 4. So, the expression **tg[tg$supp == 'OJ',   ]** says, "Find which